AVSystem/Anjay-lite/doc/sphinx/source/BasicClient/BC-Send.rst

 **How it works**

-Here’s what each key variable does:
+Here's what each key variable does:

     - ``anj_res_value_t value``: holds the latest value read from the resource.
     - ``uint64_t next_read_time``: defines when the next resource read should happen.
-      It’s updated every time we try to read the resource.
+      It's updated every time we try to read the resource.
-    - ``uint16_t send_id``: stores the current **Send** operation’s ID.
+    - ``uint16_t send_id``: stores the current **Send** operation's ID.
 You will need this value only if you want to abort the operation by calling ``anj_send_abort``.
     - ``anj_io_out_entry_t records[MAX_RECORDS]``: stores the list of values to be sent.
     - ``fin_handler_data_t data`` tracks metadata that you want to process after the